azkaban/azkaban/docs/imageMgmtAPI.rst

 **************
 This endpoint is used to register or list image versions for a given image type.
 The API assumes that image type is already registered (Create API for /imageTypes was called before) with Azkaban.

-Also the image binary must already be uploaded to a location in artifactory, accessible to Azkaban.
-Hence, by calling this API, the image admin is informing Azkaban for the availability of a given image version.
+The image binary must already be uploaded to a location in artifactory, accessible to Azkaban.
+Azkaban does not explicitly check if the image is in fact available.
+It is the image owner's responsibility to ensure it's availability prior to calling this API.
+By calling this API, the image admin is merely informing Azkaban for the availability of a given image version.

 .. _create-image-version: